 - Vtrk gateway application: Provides option to select Gateway applications.
-The three supported modes are SIP Gateway (SIPGw), H.323Gw, and SIPGw and H.323Gw. - SIP domain name: The SIP domain name is the SIP Service Domain.
+The three supported modes are SIP Gateway (SIPGw), H.323Gw, and SIPGw and H.323Gw.
+SIP Gateway (SIPGw) was used in the test configuration. - SIP domain name: The SIP domain name is the SIP Service Domain.
 The SIP domain name configured in the Signaling Server properties must match the Service Domain name configured in Session Manager; in this case avaya.com. - Local SIP port: The Local SIP Port is the port to which the gateway listens.
 The default value is 5060. - Gateway endpoint name: This field cannot be left blank so a value is needed here.
 This field is used when a Network Routing Server is used for registration of the endpoint.
 In this network a Session Manager is used so any value can be put in here and will not be used. - Application node ID: This is a unique value that can be alphanumeric and is for the new Node that is being created, in this case 200. - Proxy or Redirect Server: Primary TLAN IP address is the Security Module IP address of Session Manager.
 The Transport protocol used for SIP, in this case is TCP. - SIP URI Map: Public E.164 National and Private Unknown are left blank.
 All other fields in the SIP URI Map are left with default values.

 Proxy Or Redirect Server:

 Proxy Server Route 1:

-P rimary TLAN IP address: 10.10.3.42
+F Primary TLAN IP address: 10.10.3.42

-The IP address c address type" an have either IPv4 or IPv6 form nat based on the value of "TLAN =
+The IP address car address type" n have either IPv4 or IPv6 form nat based on the value of "TLAN E

-Port: 5060 (1 - 65535) 50
+Port 5060 (1 - 65535) 100

 Transport protocol: TCP ▼

-Options: Support re gistration
+Options: Support regi stration

-Primary CE OS proxy
+Primary CDS 3 proxy

 Sec ondary TLAN IP address: 0.0.0.0

-1990107 The IP address c address type" an have either IPv4 or IPv6 form nat based on the value of "TLAN
+59000 The IP address car address type" n have either IPv4 or IPv6 form nat based on the value of "TLAN

 Port: 5060 (1 - 65535)

 SIP URI Map:

 Public E.164 domain names Private dor main names

-National: UDP: udp E
+National: UDP: udp

 Subscriber: subscriber CDP: cdp.udp

 Special number: PublicSpecial Special number: PrivateSpecial

 Unknown: PublicUnknown Vacant number: PrivateUnknown

 Unknown: